Healdton, Oklahoma: Museums and historic buildings

 The Healdton Oil Museum at 10734 Hwy 76 gives a glimpse into the oil boom days of Carter County.

 The Healdton Armory at the junction of 4th and Franklin Sts. is NRHP-listed.

 Medical services

 Healdton is a regional medical provider, with Mercy Hospital Healdton dispensing critical-access hospital care in rural Carter, Jefferson, and Stephens Counties in southern Oklahoma.

-Popular culture

-The music video for Radar Bros.
-"Brother Rabbit" was partially shot in Healdton and directed by The General Assembly.